lhak1341/obsidian-flowershow-sp/New PC Checklist.md

 date: 2025-04-24
 authors:
   - Khoa Le
-description: Checklist for IT and new artist to make sure all the software and plugin is installed.
 ---
+Checklist for IT and new artist to make sure all the software and plugin is installed.

 # Self-installable by artist

 ## Company Portal